There is no shortage of incredible things to do in Miami.

 GOOD TO KNOW: South of Miami Beach, you will find Key Biscayne, which is known for its beaches; and Crandon Park, a spot perfect for swimming and where there is a Family Amusement Center.

 And South Beach

 If you are a fan of the beach, you will enjoy your vacation in Miami.
-If you are not, Spending time in South Beach is still one of the best things to do in Miami.
+If you are not, spending time in South Beach is still a must.
 It’s located at the southern end of Miami Beach and it’s the kind of place that gets super-crowded in peak months, but nevertheless fun.